phalcon/documentation/docs/application-cli.md

 echo $exception->getMessage();
 // Invalid module definition for module 'backend': The module definition object must be a Closure
 ```

+As of 5.15 the three router exceptions carry context in their messages. `BeforeMatchNotCallable` and `InvalidRoutePaths`
+include the route pattern, and `RouterArgumentsInvalidType` includes the received type.
+The constructor parameter is
+optional in each, so the base messages are unchanged when no context is supplied.

 [cli-console]: api/phalcon_cli.md#cliconsole